purarue/plus1/README.md

   -r, --recursive       encypt/decrpyt directories recursively -d, --delete          after encrypting/decrypting, delete the original file -i, --ignore-blacklist
-                        ignore files that would be blocked by the extension blacklist
+                        ignore the extension blacklist and consider files that would have been blocked otherwise

 required arguments:
   -f FILE, --file FILE  file or directory to encode/decode